esabilbulbul/mysql-jdbc-windows/README.md

 you will need to add "serverTimezone=UTC" piece into your url connection.

-For Netbeans users, to define new driver to connect through Netbeans go to
+For Netbeans users, to define new driver to connect through Netbeans go to (See attachments NewDriver_step1.png and NewDriver_step2.png)
 - Window (menu) -> Services
 - Right click on databases
 - New Connection